 - This is the school’s opportunity to get to know your student.
 One of the important activities that may be included during summer orientation may be some testing to determine appropriate academic placement in classes.
 Students may take writing assessments, math assessments, computer assessments, language assessments.
-These will vary by school, but if assessments are necessary, getting them out of the way in the summer, before coming in the fall, will mean one less thing for your student to worry about when he arrives later.
-It will also assure that he is in the appropriate level of courses.
+These will vary by school, but if assessments are necessary, getting them out of the way in the summer, before coming in the fall, will mean one less thing for your student to worry about when they arrive later.
+It will also assure that they are in the appropriate level of courses.

 This is an informational time.

 Your student will be given a lot of information at orientation.
 There may be information about campus safety, computers, campus car policies, meal plans, dorm policies, and academic requirements.
-The more your student knows about what to expect and/or what he needs to do in the fall, the less he will worry about the unknown.
-It may seem overwhelming to your student at first, and colleges know that he will not remember every piece of information, but he will remember some important things.
-He might take some notes, or definitely keep all of the brochures or other pieces of information that he is given in one place so that he can refer to them later.
+The more your student knows about what to expect and/or what they need to do in the fall, the less they will worry about the unknown.
+It may seem overwhelming to your student at first, and colleges know that students will not remember every piece of information, but they will remember some important things.
+Students might take some notes, or keep all of the brochures or other pieces of information that they are given in one place to refer to them later.

 This is an introduction to the culture of the school.

-Your student may be able to tell a lot about the school from his experiences at orientation.
+Your student will be able to tell a lot about the school from their experiences at orientation.

-- He will probably have an opportunity to meet and spend time with Orientation Leaders, Residence Assistants and current students.
-These are usually upperclass students who have been trained to help students make the transition to college.
-They will be able to answer your student’s questions as well as give him some of the “inside scoop” from a student perspective.
+- Your student will probably have an opportunity to meet and spend time with Orientation Leaders, Residence Assistants and current students.
+These are usually upper class students who have been trained to help students make the transition to college.
+They will be able to answer your student’s questions as well as share some of the “inside scoop” from a student perspective.

-- She may have an opportunity to meet with faculty members, administrators, or advisors.
-This will give her a sense of the academic culture on campus and what to expect from her classes.
+- Your student may have an opportunity to meet with faculty members, administrators, or advisors.
+This will provide a sense of the academic culture on campus and what to expect from classes.

-This is a time of beginning the journey.
+This is a time for beginning the journey.

-Your student will probably receive pieces of information which will make her “official”.
-She may receive an e-mail address if she hasn’t already.
-She may have her ID photo taken and receive her ID.
-She may complete her schedule of classes for fall semester.
-She may be able to complete final financial aid paperwork.
-She will have the opportunity to get to the bookstore to buy textbooks and appropriate gear with the college name which she will wear proudly when she comes home.
+Your student will probably receive pieces of information which will make them “official”.
+They may receive an e-mail address.
+They may have an ID photo taken and receive an official ID.
+They may complete a schedule of classes for fall semester.
+They may be able to complete important final financial aid paperwork.
+They will have the opportunity to get to the bookstore to buy textbooks and appropriate gear with the college name to wear proudly when at home.

-By the time your student leaves campus, she will feel as though she is part of the college community.
+By the time your student leaves campus, they will feel a part of the college community.